What car insurance options are worth considering as a limousine driver?

 - Theft, vandalism and damage caused by attempted theft

-This type of coverage will generally cover all drivers, directors and executives while they’re operating a company vehicle.
+This type of coverage will generally cover all chauffeurs, directors and executives while they’re operating a company vehicle.
 If you’re an owner-driver working as a contractor, it may also cover potential liability to the company that’s employing you.

 Most liability insurance policies can be broken down into two kinds of coverage: bodily injury and property damage.